Best free PC games to play today

 7. Star Wars: The Old Republic

-Taking over the Star Wars MMORPG mantle after Star Wars Galaxies ended its run (may it rest in peace), Star Wars: The Old Republic was not originally free at release.
+Taking the Star Wars MMORPG mantle after Star Wars Galaxies ended its run (may it rest in peace), Star Wars: The Old Republic was not intended to be free at release.
 However, it has since, like so many MMORPGs before it, adopted the free to play model.
 If you want to satisfy your inner Sith, this is the best way to do that for free.

-Subscriptions are available for more in-game potential and end-game content, but in true best free games fashion, all the story missions are still accessible for free – it just might take a bit longer now.
+Subscriptions are on hand for more in-game potential and end-game content, but in true best free games fashion, all the story missions are still accessible for free – it just might take a bit longer now.

 It’s worth your time just to experience the Star Wars universe from different sets of eyes, like the hyper-professional Imperial Agent and Bounty Hunter.
 If you want to go with the dull option and just have a generic Jedi Knight, though – you can totally do that as well.